-If you are concerned about a bed bug (they don’t jump) infestation, one of the things that you might wonder is whether the deceased bed bugs will leave a worse odor.
 The odor certainly won’t be putrid, you may notice the scent of cilantro, to begin with, but if the bug was crushed whilst still digesting a feed, you might also pick up an aroma of blood.

 Another thing to be mindful of with large infestations is that the buildup of the bed bug poop may give off a rusty odor, this could be a warning sign that they are present.
 Read Also: Does Salt Kill Bed Bugs?

 Bed bugs do have a distinct smell but it can vary depending on how the individual interprets the scent.

 That being said, it is possible to pick up on a bed bug infestation a long time before their odor becomes apparent.